getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

   - A certain number of linear and nonlinear operators (``Trace``, ``Norm``, ``Det``, ``Deviator``, ``Contract``, ...).
 The nonlinear operators cannot be applied to test functions.

-  - ``Diff(expression, variable)``: The possibility to explicity differentiate an expression with respect to a variable.
+  - ``Diff(expression, variable)``: The possibility to explicit differentiate an expression with respect to a variable (symbolic differentiation).

+  - ``Grad(expression)``: When possible, symbolically derive the gradient of the given expression.

   - Possiblility of macro definition (in the model, the ga_workspace object or directly in the assembly string).
 The macros should be some valid expressions that are expanded inline at the lexical analysis phase (if they are used several times, the computation is automatically factorized at the compilation stage).